String attractors and bi-infinite words

-After studying words of span 1, we characterise words admitting finite string attractors.
 By Proposition~\ref{P:finite SA bound comp}, if a bi-infinite word $x$ has a finite string attractor (or equivalently, if its span is finite), then its factor complexity is bounded by the linear function $n+\spn(x)$.
-For such words, we have the following dichotomy due to Coven.
+For such words, we have the following classical dichotomy.